PKL: A look at Maninder Singh's journey in Pro Kabaddi League

 Also Read: Top 10 foreign players in the history of Pro Kabaddi League

 After a hiatus of three seasons due to an injury, Maninder returned to the Pro Kabaddi League.
-He was bought by Bengal Warriors for Rs 45.50 lakh.
-Rest as they say, is history.
+Bengal bought him for Rs 45.50 lakh.
+Rest, as they say, is history.
 He made a sensational return, finishing as the fifth-best raider.

 Also Read: PKL: Five best overseas raiders of all-time